MoyuST/Simple-State-Machine/readMe.md

 2. inputs
     <!-- how system detect the input to change its state -->
-    when making decision to whether to change from current state to another one, we need some necessary to make desicion. to make that much easier, pub/sub pattern will be used. that is, we will register our program as a subscriber with the aid of zmq, and all this program do is simply parse the message captured. if this feature is not necessary needed by you, you can disable it by modify the configure file.
+    when making decision to whether to change from current state to another one, we need some necessary to make desicion. to make that much easier, pub/sub pattern will be used. that is, we will register our program as a subscriber with the aid of zmq, and all this program do is simply parse the message captured. if this feature is not necessary needed by you, you can disable it by turning off the USE_ZMQ flag.

 3. monitor/outputs
     <!--  how others outside the system could find the state of the current system -->